-On 24 May 2018 the Board of Directors of USL, the holding company of Shaw Wallace Overseas Limited, approved the liquidation of the company.
+On 23 July 2018, the Board of Directors of USL, the intermediate holding company of United Spirits (Great Britain) Limited, approved the voluntary liquidation of the company.
 The completion of the liquidation of the company is subject to regulatory approvals from Reserve Bank of India (Central bank of India).
 As a consequence, these financial statements are prepared on a basis other than going concern.

 All assets and liabilities have been recognised as current at their fair value.
 On the basis of their assessment, the company's directors estimated that the fair value approximates to the carrying value as at 31 March 2021.
-In arriving at this conclusion, the directors have also considered the potential impact that the Covid-19 outbreak may have on the company and believe that any impact would be minimal.